Our vision, mission and values

 You can read more about the first 25 years of the SPL in our anniversary history.

 A Large Print version is also available.
 To listen to the audio version of this brochure, please click this link to find all 17 short audio files on SoundCloud.

 If you know somebody who would prefer a braille version, please contact us at firstname.lastname@example.org or call 0131 557 2876.

 The SPL is one of 121 Regularly Funded Organisations whose core investment comes from Creative Scotland from 2018 to 2021..This status recognises the unique and dynamic contribution the SPL makes to Scotland’s rich cultural and creative life.
 The SPL also receives an annual grant from the City of Edinburgh Council, a recognition of its important contribution to Edinburgh’s status as the first UNESCO City of Literature.

 We have had significant support from various trusts and funding bodies for specific projects, for example: from the National Lottery through the Scottish Arts Council, and notably from the Michael Marks Charitable Trust, for the Crichton’s Close building; from the Esmée Fairbairn Foundation for education development; from the Paul Hamlyn Foundation for audience development and our partnerships with libraries in particular; for the Heritage Lottery and the Binks Trust for the acquisition and development of the Edwin Morgan Archive; from Creative New Zealand and from the GB Sasakawa Foundation for development of particular areas of our collection.

-We work in partnership with organisations that have also contributed to strands of our work, for example: Dumfries & Galloway Arts, Glasgow City Council, Literature Across Frontiers, Oxfam, Shetland Arts Trust.
+We work in partnership with organisations that have also contributed to strands of our work, for example: Glasgow Life, WHALE Arts in Edinburgh, Literature Across Frontiers, Oxfam, Shetland Arts Trust.
 These and others are acknowledged in our Annual Report.